tholmes59/recipe-finder-frontend/README.md

 ##  Code of Conduct

-Everyone interacting in the Fitness-app project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Recipe Finder App project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.